danielmcheng1/drone/writeup.md

 Photo Compression | ImageUtil
 Photo Transfer| JSch

-During this phase, I also reviewed the sample [DJI tutorials}(https://developer.dji.com/mobile-sdk/documentation/introduction/index.html), and identified troubleshooting resources, such as the [DJI developer forum] (http://forum.dev.dji.com) and [DJI posts on Stack Overflow] (https://stackoverflow.com/questions/tagged/dji-sdk).
-I additionally contacted DJI support to validate the most essential feature for my app (i.e. that photos could be automatically downloaded during mission execution).
+During this phase, I reviewed the sample [DJI tutorials](https://developer.dji.com/mobile-sdk/documentation/introduction/index.html), then identified troubleshooting resources, such as the [DJI developer forum] (http://forum.dev.dji.com) and [DJI posts on Stack Overflow] (https://stackoverflow.com/questions/tagged/dji-sdk).
+I also contacted DJI support to validate the most essential feature for my app (i.e. that photos could be automatically downloaded during mission execution).

 ### Revised Timeline
 Once I determined that the DJI mobile SDK could implement all of my required features, I adjusted my initial timeline to account for the effort required to write an Android application.